Slideshow776/Job_Interview_Cases/README.md

 # Job_Interview_Cases
-Cases required to be solved for different job interviews
+Cases required to be solved for different job interviews.
+###### Language: Some English, some Norwegian